siilisolutions/hedge/README.md

 ### Preparing Hedge Authentication Against Azure

 Requirements: You must be subscription owner to be able to create service principals, or ask a subscription owner to generate the principal for you.
-This document describes how you can create service principal with AZ CLI from the command line.
+This document describes how you can create service principal with Azure CLI from the command line.

-If you haven't already performed log in with AZ CLI, type
+If you haven't already performed log in with Azure CLI, type

     az cli